JACKXAI/Project-code-save-backup-tool/README en-us.md

 - Submitting an Issue or Pull Request to the project’s GitHub repository.

-## License

-This project is open-source under the MIT License.
-Please refer to the [LICENSE](LICENSE) file for details.

 ---

 Thank you for using the **Code Backup Tool**!
 If you encounter any issues or have any suggestions during use, please feel free to contact me.